 FE Program Moves up the Rankings, Passes USC

-For the fifth year in a row, the Drucker School’s Master’s in Financial Engineering has climbed in the annual rankings of the TFE Times and moved ahead of USC.
+For the fifth year in a row, the Drucker School’s Master’s in Financial Engineering (FE) has climbed in the annual rankings of the TFE Times and moved ahead of USC.

-“We were really thrilled by the news,” said Assistant Professor of Finance Michael Imerman, who co-directs the FE program with Associate Professor of Mathematics Henry Shellhorn.
+“We were really thrilled by the news,” said Assistant Professor of Finance Michael Imerman, who co-directs the FE program with Associate Professor of Mathematics Henry Schellhorn.
 “I think our program’s continuing success reflects the fact that we are highly selective and small, and that enables us to develop initiatives that cater to student needs and market demands in ways that larger programs can’t do.”

 Another key strength, he added, is the expansion of the program’s network “beyond Southern California to include Wall Street and the Bay Area.”